vbrazo/algorithms-archives/README.md

 ## Dynamic Programming

-Dynamic Programming is a technique which combines the generality of recursion with efficient of greedy algorithms. he key idea is to break a problem down into reusable subproblems which combine to form the solution.
+Dynamic Programming is a technique which combines the generality of recursion with the efficiency of greedy algorithms.
+The key idea is to break a problem down into reusable subproblems which combine to form the solution.

 More formally, dynamic programming is an excellent choice when a problem exhibits two key features: